-In all cases final admission decisions will be made by the Richards College of Business Graduate Admissions Committee.
-Applicants who hold an undergraduate degree from an accredited institution and meet the following criteria will be considered for admission.
+The MBA program in the Richards College of Business relies on a competitive admission process.
+In all cases final admission decisions are made by the Richards College of Business Graduate Admissions Committee.
+In order to be considered for admission, applicants must hold an undergraduate degree from an accredited institution and meet the following criteria: